Event: Stardom “Stardom of Champions 2017”

 We are back again with Stardom!
 I know I just reviewed them, I am emotionally torn between wanting to mix up what promotions I review but also wanting to stay as current as I can.
 And it doesn’t get much more current than this, as this show aired on both Samurai TV! and Stardom World on Sunday.
 This is a really big show for Stardom and is chock full of interesting matches once you get past the opener.
 Four championships are on the line, plus we get a special singles match between Konami and Yoko Bito!
 Here is the full card:

-As always, you can click on the wrestlers’ names above to go to their profile if I have one on Joshi City.
+As always, you can click on the wrestlers’ names above to go to their profile.
 I am watching the Stardom World version but using GIFs from the Samurai TV! version, since I like to watch the event unclipped but the Samurai TV! version offers a better visual.

 AZM and HZK vs. Christi Jaynes and Zoe Lucas vs. Hiromi Mimura and Arisu Nanase vs. Kaori Yoneyama and Natsuko Tora

 This match is proof that Stardom loves me – they put all the average wrestlers on the tour in one match to get them out of the way.
 By that I don’t mean everyone here is average, but there are enough average or young wrestlers here that I am not expecting a whole lot.
 AZM joined Queen’s Quest after Momo’s injury, surprising everyone since she is still an entry-level wrestler.
 Christi and Zoe are the latest random gaijins, while Kaori is the veteran of the match as she teams with the rookie Natsuko.
 Arisu is also a rookie, she is randomly teamed with second year wrestler Hiromi.
 I guess this is anyone’s game, as teams can be eliminated by pinfall/submission or by being thrown over the top rope.